 A puppet show showcasing a region’s culture

-(Top) – Various Islamic artefacts and Holy Qur’an.
+(Top) – Various Islamic artefacts and the Holy Qur’an.
 Dala’il al-Khayrat (Guide to Goodness), 18th to 19th centuries, (top left) India and (top right) Turkey. (bottom centre) Stone pane, 14th century, western India, carved with an inscription in thulth script that reads “The opener of Gates of sustenance, the Omniscient…”

 Nebula by Kouichi Honda, 2003, Japan.
 The Qur’anic chapter, Surat an-Nur (The Light) is written to form a composition that looks like a nebula (an interstellar cloud of dust and gases).
 The choice to use this particular Qur’anic chapter was probably because it contains the verse which states that ‘Allah is the Light of the heavens and the earth”/

 Shaivism and the World of Shiva.
 Vaishnavism and the World of Vishnu.
 Divine Dwellings: Indian Temple Architecture.

 Display of paintings and models of various Hindu Gods and Symbols.

 In the section “When India clothed the world” there are many types of fabric and textile handwork from various centuries